apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bomb cyclone slams Pacific Northwest with heavy rain, raising threat of debris flows**
+**Bengals’ Joe Burrow trending in right direction to play Monday vs. Rams: Sources**

-You can read more about it [here](https://www.foxweather.com/weather-news/west-coast-atmospheric-river-el-nino).
+You can read more about it [here](https://theathletic.com/4898031/2023/09/25/joe-burrow-injury-status-bengals-rams/).

 ## Requirements
 - Python 3.8